|

 . . .
 Click here to watch a 42-second video called "The Microburst Demonstration".

 Patterns of destruction . . .
-Below: This photo, taken by Tom Kotynski in the Little Belt Mountains of central Montana, shows trees that were blown down by a microburst.
-To see more great photos by Tom, visit his web site.
+Below: This photo, taken 20 miles north of Butte, shows trees that were blown down by a microburst that occurred in 1999.
+To see more photos of this area CLICK HERE.

 Below: This photo, taken by Dr.